mild-blue/opentiny-docs/CONTRIBUTING.md

 Do not use *Tiny* to refer to the core editor, which is *TinyMCE*.

 Tiny 5.x, Tiny 6.0
 : *Tiny* is not a product.
 Do not give it a version.
-Use the product name, such as TinyMCE 6.0 or TinyMCE 5.9.
+Use the product name, such as OpenTiny 6.0 or OpenTiny 5.9.

 Tiny Cloud
 : Correct way to refer to the Tiny Cloud service.
 Spell it out on all occasions.